rodrigomelo9/amba/amba.md

 * PPROT[1]: Secure or Non-secure
 * PPROT[2]: Data or Instruction

-> * The primary use of PPROT is as an identifier for Secure or Non-secure transactions (it is acceptable to use different interpretations for PPROT[0] and PPROT[2])
+> * The primary use of PPROT is as an identifier for Secure or Non-secure transactions (it is acceptable to use different interpretations for PPROT[0] and PPROT[2]).
-> * PPROT[2] is provided as a hint, but might not be accurate in all cases
+> * PPROT[2] is provided as a hint, but might not be accurate in all cases.
 <!-- .element: style="font-size: 0.6em !important; width: 40em;" -->

 ----